The Most Famous American Ice Cream Brands and their Logos

 Turkey Hill Logo

 Turkey Hill, formally known as Turkey Hill Dairy, is prominent in the American market, especially for its wide range of beverages, frozen treats, and ice cream.
 The company was founded in 1931 during the economic downturn caused by the Great Depression.
-Turkey Hill’s ownership has changed over time, first being acquired by Kroger in 2019. – by private equity firm Peak Rock Capital.
+Turkey Hill’s ownership has changed over time: it was first acquired by Kroger in 2019 and subsequently by the private equity firm Peak Rock Capital.

-While the name “Turkey Hill” may seem unconventional to some for a brand specializing in ice cream and beverages, the design and elements of its logo serve as a fitting testament to that.
+While the name “Turkey Hill” may seem unconventional for a brand specializing in ice cream and beverages, the logo’s design and elements serve as a fitting testament to this.
 The logo’s design elements seamlessly intertwine, creating the atmosphere of a classic dairy farm.
 The traditional word mark as a banner reflects the brand’s deep heritage and the richness of its past.

 The banner’s graphic image of a dairy farm gives the design an even more distinctive feel.
-This image emphasizes the brand’s core business and reinforces its identity, so customers immediately associate Turkey Hill with the freshness and authenticity reminiscent of a traditional dairy farm.
+This image emphasizes Turkey Hill’s core business and reinforces its identity, so customers immediately associate it with the freshness and authenticity reminiscent of a traditional dairy farm.

 Umpqua Dairy